COVID-19 Resource Center

 Ovarian cancer develops in the cells of the ovary, the female reproductive organs that produce eggs and the hormones estrogen and progesterone.
 There are more than 30 types of ovarian cancer, but they typically fall under three classifications depending on the type of tissue affected:

 Scientists have discovered another reason ovarian cancer may evade early detection.
-“Research has shown that epithelial or high-grade serous ovarian carcinomas (HGSOC), the most common subtype, commonly start in the fallopian tube, rather than the ovary,” says Dr. Tanner.
+“Research has shown that epithelial or high-grade serous ovarian carcinomas (HGSOC), the most common subtype, typically start in the fallopian tube, rather than the ovary,” says Dr. Barber.
 “This makes sense because by the time we locate a cyst, it has already spread.”

-Dr. Tanner explains there is a lot of research being done on early detection, and he cautions that the Pap smear currently detects cervical cancer – not ovarian cancer.
+Dr. Barber explains there is a lot of research being done on early detection, and she cautions that the Pap smear currently detects cervical cancer, not ovarian cancer.

 Life After Diagnosis